auth0/docs/articles/quickstart/webapp/rails/interactive.md

 ::::checkpoint
 ::: checkpoint-default
-Add a button to your application that redirects the user to the `/auth/auth0` endpoint when clicked.
+Add a button to your application that redirects the user to the `/auth/auth0` endpoint when selected.
 Observe that you are redirected to Auth0 to log in, and then back to your app after successfull authentication.
 :::

 ::: checkpoint-failure